Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 {{Since the companion-based method is inherently designed for polynomial systems, we first approximate the logarithmic nonlinearity with a polynomial to generate initial guesses.
 The subsequent Newton iterations, however, are performed on the original equations (Eq. (\ref{1d_re})) containing the exact logarithmic term.
 Thus, the final computed solutions satisfy the original model exactly.}}

 In addition to be a mathematically relevant bifurcation diagram, it is also a physically meaningful one, as it represents the (rescaled) atom number as a function of the model's chemical potential (also, the latter represents the solution's oscillation frequency).
-It is worthwhile to note that similarly to analogous 1D versions of such diagrams in the cubic defocusing case, e.g., in the works of~\cite{alfimov2007nonlinear,KIVSHAR2001225}, the ground state bears no excitation, The first excited one features a single dark, solitary wave, the second excited state, two solitary waves, etc.
+It is worthwhile to note that similarly to analogous 1D versions of such diagrams in the cubic defocusing case, e.g., in the works of~\cite{alfimov2007nonlinear,KIVSHAR2001225}, the ground state bears no dark solitonic excitation (i.e., it represents a unimodal structure with no zero crossing), the first excited one features a single dark solitary wave, the second excited state, two solitary waves, etc.

 The resulting bifurcation diagram is very strongly reminiscent of the one presented in the context of the 1D quadratic-cubic nonlinearity, e.g., in~\cite{katsimiga2023solitary} (see Fig.~1 therein).
 I.e., it involves a single-humped ground state, bifurcating from the ground state of the quantum harmonic oscillator (QHO), a first excited state, involving a single density dip, bifurcating from the first excited state of the QHO, and so on. {Nevertheless, it is crucial to distinguish our states from those discussed in~\cite{katsimiga2023solitary}.
 The results of~\cite{katsimiga2023solitary} pertain to one-dimensional solutions of a model with a quadratic-cubic nonlinearity.
 In contrast, the solutions of Eq.~(\ref{1d_re}) considered here are inherently higher-dimensional, yet transversely homogeneous structures, whose profiles are obtained by restricting the full higher-dimensional solution to one dimension.
 Consequently, while the bifurcation diagrams share a similar qualitative structure, the physical origin and mathematical nature of the underlying solutions are distinct.}